vincentarelbundock/rjournal_website_quarto/README.md

 1. This package is no longer actively developed: there has been no commit on Github for 2.5 years, despite 145 open issues on the ticket tracker.
 2. AFAICT, it does not include useful features like search.

+Notes from mitch:

+> There is search, but it doesn't work well enough for us to deploy it.
+I believe Quarto's search features are much better.

+> I believe distill includes some code that looks into the rendered html of each webpage to see if the Rmd needs rendering again.
+If I remember correctly, this is done with file datetimes (or datetimes included in html metadata?)

 ### Proposed solution

 Migrate the website to `Quarto`.